 Sally died in a tragic accident on 7th April 2019, while still working for human rights in Central America.
 Trócaire is establishing a new Graduate and Junior Professional programme in her memory which aims to give young people who have a passion for social justice, women’s empowerment and human rights an opportunity to go through a 3 year process of developing technical, management and leadership skills within Trócaire.
 This will equip these people to work within Trócaire and the wider development, humanitarian and human rights sector, contributing to the radical change that is needed to achieve a just world.

 The programme is designed for those who are interested in establishing a career within the development sector but that have not had the opportunity to gain direct experience.
 There will be six places on the programme.
 Three candidates will be recruited from Ireland.
-One will be assigned to a team in Maynooth, Trócaire’s HQ, one in Sierra Leone and one with year one in Ethiopia and year two in Uganda.
-Three candidates will be recruited in each of the countries we work in in Central America: Honduras, Guatemala and Nicaragua.
+Typically one will be assigned to a team in Maynooth, Trócaire’s HQ, with two in an overseas office such as Sierra Leone, Ethiopia, Uganda etc. Three candidates will be recruited in each of the countries we work in in Central America: Honduras, Guatemala and Nicaragua.
 The three participants recruited from Ireland will have at least a master’s honours degree in an area relevant to the development or humanitarian sector, and obtained within the last three years.
 The three participants recruited in Honduras, Guatemala and Nicaragua will have an appropriate level of education and experience.

 As the purpose of the Sally O’Neill- Leadership Development Programme is to support those new into the development and humanitarian sector, the programme runs for thirty month.